Configure SNMP for Orion agents on Linux/Unix systems

 zypper -y install net-snmp

-To enable the SNMP daemon, update the configuration file in /etc/snmpdv3.conf which configures snmpv1, v2c, and v3 access.
-Use the following configuration example as a reference:
+To enable the SNMP daemon, update the configuration file in /etc/snmpdv3.conf which configures snmpv1, v2c, and v3 access, as shown in the following example:

 # Two snmpv1 community strings: public commstr1

 VACM_ACCESS group1 - - noAuthNoPriv SNMPv1 group1view - - -

 COMMUNITY public public noAuthNoPriv 0.0.0.0 0.0.0.0 -

 # snmpv2c community string: swiagent